Article was last updated on Aug 30, 2023.

 You can look at the SIMalliance 3GPP R15 5G SIM card definition for more details.

-Why is there so much hype about 5G revolutionising IoT?
+Why is there so much hype around 5G revolutionising IoT?

 In short, 5G might revolutionise and enable IoT applications that aren't available yet.
-Mainly those which need high-speed data transfer and low latencies.
+Mainly those that need high-speed data transfer and low latencies.

-One example of 5G benefitting in IoT would be using sensors embedded into a road, street lamps or traffic lights to communicate with each other and the passing car in nearly real-time for improved safety.
+One example of IoT benefitting from 5G would be using sensors embedded into roads, street lamps, or traffic lights to communicate with each other and the passing cars in nearly real-time for improved safety.
 From the technology side, this would mean millions of devices in small areas.
 Only 5G will be able to handle such a high density of connected devices.

 Another example could be smart autonomous drones that need to position themselves regarding their exact location and height at high speed.
 As existing 4G technology comes with bad latency for these use cases, 5G will solve these latency issues to control and transmit live video views.

-eHealth or connected healthcare will benefit from the introduction of 5G as well.
-Faster medical image transmission, remote surgeries (telesurgery) and improved reliability are set to transform the healthcare industry.
+eHealth or connected healthcare will also benefit from the introduction of 5G.
+Faster medical image transmission, remote surgeries (telesurgery), and improved reliability are set to transform the healthcare industry.
 Technology advancements in healthcare will give quicker access to help and bring it to rural areas.

-These are only a few of all the potential 5G use cases in IoT.
+These are only a few of the potential 5G use cases in IoT.